jarrodmillman/pose-stats/description.md

 ## Guiding Principles and Long Term Vision

-As described above, the current state of open source statistical software is mixed.
-The `R` community has many individual or small group contributors, though many lack proper training in best practices for open source software.
+As described above, the current state of open-source statistical software is mixed.
+The `R` community has many individual or small group contributors, though many lack proper training in best practices for open-source software.
 In the Python community, at least as represented by the larger packages, is represented by larger, well-organized groups with clear governance practices.

 This proposal aims to bridge these two worlds: it is unreasonable to assume statisticians trained in cutting-edge methodology to simultaneously master best practices in software engineering.